jefking/King.A-Trak/README.md

 Move content between Windows, Azure and Amazon

 #### Synchronize
 - from folder to Azure
-- Synchronize from folder to Amazon
+- from folder to Amazon
-- Synchronize between Azure and Amazon
+- from Azure to Amazon
-- Synchronize from Azure to folder
+- from Azure to folder
-- Synchronize from Amazon to folder
+- from Amazon to folder
-- Synchronize from folder to folder
+- from folder to folder
-- Synchronize from Azure to Azure
+- from Azure to Azure
-- Synchronize from Amazon to Amazon
+- from Amazon to Amazon

 ## [NuGet](https://www.nuget.org/packages/King.ATrak)
 ```